 - Whether it is suitable for long-term survival

-For more on this, read The 8 Requirements of a Good Bug Out Location.
+Read The 8 Requirements of a Good Bug Out Location for more.

 What if you can’t afford a Bug Out Location?

-None of these are exactly ideal solutions (just think of all the strung-out junkies who might be lurking in an abandoned factory!)
+None of these are ideal solutions (think of all the strung-out junkies who might be lurking in an abandoned factory!)

-However, having a specific location in mind – even if it isn’t perfect – is better than not having a location to flee to at all.
+However, having a specific location in mind – even if it isn’t perfect – is better than not having a place to flee to at all.

 5. Choosing Your Route

 Remember the days when people used paper maps instead of GPS?
-As the BBC talks about here, there are a lot of reasons — from solar storms to cyberattacks — that our GPS systems could stop working.
+As the BBC talks about here, there are many reasons — from solar storms to cyberattacks — that our GPS systems could stop working.

-So, while GPS systems are awesome to have, don’t rely solely on them.
+So, while GPS systems are fantastic, don’t rely solely on them.

-You’ll want to get a detailed paper map of the area to plan your bug out route.
+You’ll want a detailed paper map of the area to plan your bug out route.
 You’ll want to be looking at things like:

 - What backroads will take you to the BOL?